Kanga (garment): Communication vehicle

 Typically, kangas consist of three parts: The pindo (wide border), the mji (central motif), Ujumbe or jina (the Kiswahili) is featured on a strip which contains a message.
 It is less commonly written in Arabic or Comorian.
 Other countries which produce their own Kangas write the Kanga messages/names in their main languages: in Madagascar (Malagasy Republic) where they are known as lambas, they feature ohabolana, traditional proverbs written in Malagasy; they are also produced in Zambia and Malawi.
 This message is called the jina (literally 'name') of the kanga.
 Messages are often in the form of riddles or proverbs.
 When giving a kanga as a gift, one must be mindful of the proverb, as they can be somewhat insulting.
-Occasionally, one of these is given as a gift at a wedding to express a person's opinion that the couple shouldn't be married.
+Occasionally, one of these is given as a gift at a wedding to express a person's opinion that the couple should not be married.
 However, most of the messages express kind sentiments and good wishes.
 Some examples of proverbs: